hyperb1iss/cosmosys/README.md

 ## 🎨 Color Schemes

-StarForge comes with several predefined color schemes:
+Cosmosys comes with several predefined color schemes:

 - `default`: A balanced, easy-on-the-eyes scheme
 - `neon`: Bright and vibrant for those who like to live dangerously